 Probiotic Health Benefits

-Taking a probiotic supplement can help restore and maintain microbiome balance and diversity, and offers a multitude of health benefits.
+Taking a probiotic supplement can help restore and maintain microbiome balance and diversity, and offers a multitude of probiotic benefits.

 Healthy digestion and optimal bowel movements: One of the main functions of our gut bacteria is to support a healthy digestive system, nutrient absorption, and bowel movements.
 Probiotics have also been shown to be effective in helping with irritable bowel syndrome (IBS), constipation, and diarrhea.